 What Are The Fastest CFexpress Cards?

-There are eight recommended CFexpress cards that meet the minimum sustained write speed of 1400 MB/s for today’s fast frame rate, high megapixel cameras.
+There are nine recommended CFexpress cards that meet the minimum sustained write speed of 1400 MB/s for today’s fast frame rate, high megapixel cameras.

 - Angelbird 160GB SX – Min Write Speed 1480 MB/s – B&H $179.99

 - Angelbird 330GB MK2 – Min Write Speed 1480 MB/s – B&H $479.99